Weijingmin2000/Weijingmin2000.github.io/_pages/projects.md

 <ul>
     <li>Conducted feasibility analysis, demand analysis, system function design, code implementation, software advantages and shortcomings analysis, and integration testing in the process of software design.</li>
     <li>Set functions into the software, including market condition analysis, market information display, recent ten years’ stock data switching and scientific visualization, fundamental and technical stock selection, user operations, dynamic stock update, etc.</li>
-    <li>Completed the software with a report, which defined the software system architecture design, software structure and data structure design, interface and call between each module, system interface design, system function design (function listing), specific algorithm design, etc.</li>
+    <li>Completed the software with a report which defined the software system architecture design, software structure and data structure design, interface and call between each module, system interface design, system function design (function listing), specific algorithm design, etc.</li>
-    <li>Got the only full mark in the final evaluation, and won the second prize in the C Software Design Competition.</li>
+    <li>Got the only full mark of the school in the final evaluation, and won the second prize in the C Software Design Competition.</li>
 </ul><p>